fbpx

 For the sake of safety, all sponsors must be accompanied by CoEd staff when visiting with students, and any visits outside of those arranged by our staff are strictly forbidden.
 Cooperative for Education reserves the right to deny a request to visit a student if it deems that this connection may in any way put at risk the students, staff, or reputation of CoEd and its programs.

-Can I send gifts to my student?
+Can I send gifts to the student I sponsor?

-Sponsoring your student’s education is the best gift you can give.
+Sponsoring a student’s education is the best gift you can give.
 Your letters and photos are also wonderful ways to show your ongoing support and belief in the student’s success.
 Sending other gifts is highly discouraged due to high customs fees, risk of theft, the unfairness it creates between students, and difficulty in delivering packages.
 For these reasons, we cannot accept gifts and ask that you not bring them on tours, either.
 For special occasions, consider making a donation to support the Rise Program as a whole through portal.coeduc.org/donate.

-Please do not send money to your Rise student or their family.
+Please do not send money to a Rise student or their family.
 Any money sent in letters will be donated to support the Rise Program overall.
 CoEd chooses not to provide gifts directly to families since this contributes to a culture of paternalism and results in unequal support to families involved with the programs.

 How does CoEd protect the students in the program?